Guest of the Director

 Reflections on Citizenship and Labour in Global Perspective

-Frederick Cooper is Professor of History at New York University.
-He previous taught at the University of Michigan and Harvard University.
+Frederick Cooper is professor of History at New York University.
+He previously taught at the University of Michigan and Harvard University.
 His early research focused on slavery and labor in 19th- and 20th- century East Africa.
 In studying interaction and conflict in specific locations, he became interested in the shifting nature of colonial thinking and practices that went into these processes, leading to a comparative study of the labor question in French and British Africa.
 Cooper also began a project on the history and anthropology of colonialism with the anthropologist Ann Stoler.
-His interest in social theory led him to write essays on key concepts widely used in the social sciences and humanities–identity, modernity, and globalization, and he collaborated with Jane Burbank on a project to counter both the national and the modern bias of most historical studies via a study of the most durable form of political organization in world history–empires.
-Meanwhile, Cooper continued to do archival research in France and Senegal on questions of citizenship and decolonization in post-World War II French Africa.
+His interest in social theory led him to write essays on key concepts widely used in the social sciences and humanities–identity, modernity, and globalization--and he collaborated with Jane Burbank on a project to counter both the national and the modern bias of most historical studies via a study of the most durable form of political organization in world history–empires.
+More recently, he has done archival research in France and Senegal on citizenship and decolonization in French Africa and continued to reflect on the relationship of citizenship, labor, inequality, and difference.
 He has been a fellow at the Center for Advanced Study in the Behavioral Sciences, the Wilson Center, the Rockefeller Study Center in Bellagio, the Institut d'Études Avancées de Nantes, and the Wissenschaftskolleg zu Berlin.
-He has also been a visiting professor at the École des Hautes Etudes en Sciences Sociales, the École Normale Supérieure, and Université de Paris VII.
-He has been awarded fellowships from the National Endowment for the Humanities, Guggenheim Foundation, and the ACLS, and book prizes from the African Studies Association and the World History Association.
+He has also been a visiting professor at the École des Hautes Etudes en Sciences Sociales, the École Normale Supérieure, Université de Paris VII, and Sciences Po Bordeaux.
+He has been awarded fellowships from the National Endowment for the Humanities, Guggenheim Foundation, and the ACLS, and book prizes from the African Studies Association, the World History Association, and the American Historical Association.

 Cooper, Frederick.
 From Slaves to Squatters: Plantation Labor and Agriculture in Zanzibar and Coastal Kenya, 1890-1925.
 New Haven: Yale University Press, 1980.